saumyaaa78/Technova-Event-Manager/README.md

 # Technova-Event-Manager
-This repository contains report for the software Technova Event Manager, by Saumya Suman.
+This repository contains codes and report for the software Technova Event Manager, by Saumya Suman.